singhkishan2003/TwoGood.co/README.md

-# TwoGood.co
+# TwoGood.co Project

-GoodTwo is an interactive web project developed using *HTML, **CSS, **JavaScript, and **GSAP* (GreenSock Animation Platform) for animations.
+TwoGood is an interactive web project developed using *HTML, **CSS, **JavaScript, and **GSAP* (GreenSock Animation Platform) for animations.
 The project showcases modern web design techniques combined with smooth, high-performance animations.

 ## Table of Contents